ARL-UTEP-OC/cdes/README.md

 At this time, you should see the link between the CC Decision Node and the CC Nodes toggle from blue (connected) to yellow (not connected) in 10 second intervals.

+Several other samples are available.
+They are located in the samples/scenario/ directory.

 ### Create a New Scenario
 Follow these steps to create and run a simple cdes scenario.